 Key Takeaways:

-✔️ Strategic alignment ensures executive buy-in, clear governance, and measurable impact.
+- Strategic alignment ensures executive buy-in and measurable impact.

-✔️ The right incubation model (internal, external, hybrid) shapes funding and scaling strategies.
+- The incubation program model (internal, external, hybrid) shapes funding and scaling strategies.

-✔️ Top companies like AB InBev, P&G, and Barclays use incubators to maintain market leadership.
+- Top companies like BASF, P&G, and Barclays use corporate incubators to maintain market leadership.

 Leading corporations across different industries have successfully used this approach to future-proof their business, find disruptive solutions to traditional problems, and gain a competitive edge.
-In essence, incubators enable companies to accelerate growth by creating a pipeline of corporate ventures to:
+In essence, corporate venture builders enable companies to accelerate growth by creating a pipeline of corporate ventures to:

 - Experiment with new business models